 When your Mercury Mountaineer was born, it was destined for a person with discerning taste who values a trusted name in their automobile.
 The vehicle in your driveway symbolizes the best in class compared to all the other cars, trucks, and SUVs these days.
 Mercury car, truck, or SUV enthusiasts have come to expect a certain level of high-value when driving their Mountaineer around town.
 Car aficionados appreciate the good looks built into each Mercury, and understand that only the highest quality repair Mountaineer parts will suffice when maintenance needs to be done.

-You may not know it, but inside your engine there is a cacophony of vibration.
-The harmonic balancer is bolted to the front of your crankshaft, and it fixes this problem.
+The problem with your internal combustion engine is that enough vibrations are being produced to shake the whole thing apart.
+The harmonic balancer contains a large rubber membrane that addresses this issue.
 The harmonic balancer is a huge, vibration-dampening pulley that connects your drive belts to the accessories in your Mercury Mountaineer engine.
-Since these accessories wouldn't function as well if engine vibrations were transferred through the belts but still require the rotational force of the crankshaft to power them, the rubber membrane inside your Mercury Mountaineer harmonic balancer absorbs the vibration so none of the other accessory pulleys get shaken to bits.
+Since these accessories require the centrifugal force of the crankshaft to power them but would be severely harmed if the vibrations were transferred through the belts, the rubber membrane inside your Mercury Mountaineer harmonic balancer absorbs the vibration so none of the other accessory pulleys get shaken to bits.

 The purpose of an harmonic balancer is to absorb crankshaft vibrations.
 Harmonic balancers are typically constructed in three pieces.
 The first piece is often called a hub.
 It bolts to directly to the crankshaft.
 The hub is surrounded by rubber or fluid which dampens crankshaft vibrations.
 The outside layer is metal which has grooves on it for the belt.
 Over time the rubber and/or fluid layer deteriorate causing the outer pulley to shift forward.
 This causes belt miss alignment and can.. (more)